lukma/sample-android-clean/README.md

 This project dependencies:

-* [dagger 2](https://github.com/google/dagger) is a dependency to handle dependency injection.
+* [InsertKoin](https://insert-koin.io) is a dependency to handle dependency injection.
 * [Jackson Json](https://github.com/FasterXML/jackson) is a dependency to handle map object from json.
 * [retrofit 2](https://github.com/square/retrofit) is a dependency to handle network transaction.
 * [android arch lifecycle](https://developer.android.com/topic/libraries/architecture/livedata) is a dependency to handle lifecycle android application using MVVM.